Progressive Broadcasting System

 The Evening Review, a newspaper from East Liverpool, Ohio announced the company's formation on November 20th, 1950.
 Broadcasts began November 26, 1950.
 Two hundred stations were needed for the network to break even.
 However, only "about 100 stations" joined, and the network folded at the end of its schedule on January 31, 1951.

+And, before it ceased operations, PBS was recognized by some as an attempt at a fifth major radio network after Mutual alongside Liberty.

 Organization

 After "nearly two years of planning and organization", PBS had capitalization of $1,500,000 and was incorporated in California.

 Executives of the network included Miller McClintock, chairman and chief executive; Larry Finley, president; Donald Withycomb, executive vice president; Edgar H. Twalmley, vice president in charge of the eastern division; Robert B. White, vice president in charge of the central division; B.B.
 Robinson, vice president in charge of finance; Kolin Hagar, eastern district manager; and Nat Linden, chief of production.

 Operation

 PBS planned to offer programming for 10 hours of the day on as many as 350 radio stations.
 At a press conference August 10, 1950, network President Larry Finley told reporters, "Advertising will be local, except for the night programs, and there will be no network option time."
 The network's flagship station was KGFJ in Hollywood.